Aljgutier/beautifulplots/README.md

 ## Feature Requests and Issues

-Feature requests and issues: please provide feedback and suggestiongs for improvements or issues via github issues.
-Submit a request at [new issue](https://github.com/Aljgutier/beautifulplots/issues)
+Feature requests and issues: please provide feedback and suggestions for improvements or issues via github issues [new issue](https://github.com/Aljgutier/beautifulplots/issues).

 ## License